Lramseyer/vaporview/README.md

 # Development Roadmap

-## 1.3.2 - Latest Release
+## 1.3.3 - Upcoming Release

-- Unlocked zooming to allow for smooth zooming on touchpad mode
+- Added
-- Limited Zoom out distance to timeend
+  - Copy Value At Marker context menu item
-- Added context Menu items
+  - Tooltips when hovering over viewer signal names
-  - Copy Name - Copy full path to clipboard
+  - Commands for use in other extensions and API docs
-  - Show in Viewer - Shows signal in viewer
+  - Zoom to Fit button on control bar
-- Added tooltips to netlist view to show details on netlist elements
+- Fixed
-- Setting a marker populates the time in the search bar
+  - Context menu items now appear when right clicking on value display column
-- Added Auto Touchpad ScrollingZooming mode
+  - "Load/Save Vporview Settings" Menus don't appear where they shouldn't

 See the [Changelog](https://github.com/Lramseyer/vaporview/blob/main/CHANGELOG.md) for more details